Consideration of Bill, not amended in the Public Bill Committee

 I want to push the Minister on working with DWP colleagues and others to mitigate the impact of the general data protection regulation.
 Although the amendment targets the regulator, the Government are well equipped to handle this area.
 They need to ensure that the required data exchange can take place, so that vulnerable customers can be identified and offered the support that the Government want to make available to them.
 I am sure that the Government agree with the principle behind the amendment, and I hope that the Minister will address my concerns in full.

 It is a privilege to follow the hon.
 Member for Eddisbury (Antoinette Sandbach) in this debate.
 I want to speak to amendment 9, which is in my name and those of hon.
-Members from across the House who are members of the Business, Innovation and Skills Committee.
+Members from across the House who are members of the Business, Energy and Industrial Strategy Committee.
 As the Minister knows, the Committee did a large amount of work on the prelegislative scrutiny of the Bill, and we are all pleased that it has reached Report and Third Reading in time to ensure that the energy price cap is in place for next winter.

 During prelegislative scrutiny, the Select Committee proposed several changes, all of which were either accepted by means of amendments to the Bill or accepted in principle.
 We welcome the collaborative approach of the Minister and her team.
 Amendment 9 addresses an outstanding concern relating to vulnerable customers that I know the Minister shares.
 As she knows, 83% of people in social housing, 75% of people on low incomes and 74% of disabled customers are on standard variable tariffs.
 The aim of the Bill is to ensure not only that everybody has a price cap, but that it will help the most vulnerable, who are predominantly on the standard variable tariffs.